The Dawn of Foreign Managers in NPB

 Challenges for Foreign Managers and Implications for NPB's Internationalization

 Looking at the history of foreign managers in NPB from a bird's eye view, clear patterns emerge between success and failure cases.
 What successful foreign managers share in common is respect for and adaptability to Japanese baseball culture, proactive engagement with language and communication, and building good relationships with the front office.
 In contrast, failed cases typically cite cultural friction, insufficient communication, and inability to adapt to Japanese organizational management as primary causes.
-Interestingly, the number of foreign managers in NPB has been declining in recent years.
+Interestingly, the number of foreign managers in NPB has been declining since the 2010s.
 This reflects NPB's establishment of its own coaching development system and ability to adequately respond with domestic talent.
-However, in today's increasingly globalized baseball world, the presence of foreign coaches with different perspectives and methodologies remains significant for NPB's development.
+However, in the increasingly globalized baseball world of the 2020s, the presence of foreign coaches with different perspectives and methodologies remains significant for NPB's development.
 Going forward, NPB will need the flexibility to utilize foreign talent not only as managers but in diverse positions including coaches and analysts.